 The bankruptcy means test only forces consumers to file a Chapter 13.
 If over 50% of your debt is business debt the means test does not apply to you.
-Some attorneys brag that 95% of their clients file Chapter 13.
+Some attorneys brag 95% of their clients file Chapter 13.
 About 70% of the cases filed nationally are Chapter 7 cases.
-Chapter 13 pays an attorney three times the average Chapter 7 fee.
+Chapter 13 pays an attorney about three times the average Chapter 7 fee.
 Make certain that Chapter 13 works for you, not your attorney.
-A Chapter 13 must be affordable and serve your goals.
-At the same time a bankruptcy requires a debtor files in good faith and uses their best efforts to repay.
-If the disposable income is there the debtor must file a Chapter 13.
+Chapter 13 must be affordable and serve your goals.
+At the same time, bankruptcy requires debtors to file in good faith and uses their best efforts to repay.
+If the disposable income is there, the debtor must file a Chapter 13.

 Qualifying for a Chapter 13

-Only an individual is eligible for a Chapter 13.
+Only people can file Chapter 13.
+Corporations cannot file a Chapter 13.
 But people who have businesses often file Chapter 13 and include business debts which essentially allows their business to restructure.
-You can only file a Chapter 13 if the unsecured debt is less than $360,475 and secured debts are less than $1,081,400 in 2012.
+You can only file a Chapter 13 if the unsecured debt is less than $419,275 and secured debts are less than $1,257,850 in 2020.
 11 U.S.C. § 109(e).
 These amounts are adjusted annually by the consumer price index.
 Corporations can only file a Chapter 7 or Chapter 11.

-If you make a mistake and the case is dismissed the debtor can have a second chance by filing a second case but it gets harder every time to get the stay and get the plan approved.
-If a Chapter 13 debtor filed a petition within the prior year the Debtor has to ask for the protections of the automatic stay.
-If the Chapter 13 debtor has filed two cases in the prior year there is no protection or automatic stay to stop a foreclosure or protect the debtor from collections.
+If you make a mistake and the case is dismissed the debtor can have a second chance by filing a second case.
+But it gets harder every time to get the stay and get Chapter 13 plans approved.
+If a Chapter 13 debtor filed a petition within the prior year the Debtor probably has to ask for the protection of the automatic stay.
+When a Chapter 13 debtor has filed two cases in the prior year there is no protection or automatic stay to stop a foreclosure or protect the debtor from collections.

 Other Regulations and Limits